elangreza/e-commerce/readme.md

 ## HIGH PRIORITY TASKS

-- TODO API get product details
-- TODO API view product when shop is active/inactive
+- TODO API get product details with shop name, and shop is active or not
 - TODO Add unit tests.
 High priority.
 Confidence to ship faster
 - TODO ADD integration with mocked payment service
 - TODO Make sure the mocked payment service can be accessed via HTTP / own UI